on-ramp/api-doc/source/index.html.md

 ## Error handling

-All ON/RAMP endpoints follow standard HTTP semantics.
+All ON/RAMP endpoints respect standard HTTP semantics.
 Errors can be detected from response status code:

 Status code | Meaning